George Brett Rookie Cards

 George Brett’s Legacy

-George Brett is one of the greatest 3rd baseman in Major League Baseball history.
-He is one of only a handful of players to have 3,000 hits, 300 home runs and a life-time batting average higher than .300.
+George Brett is one of the greatest 3rd basemen in Major League Baseball history.
+He is one of only a handful of players to have 3,000 hits, 300 home runs, and a life-time batting average higher than .300.
 This puts him on a list with the likes of Hank Aaron, Stan Musial, and Willie Mays.
-A primary reason George Brett put up such amazing statistics is because he maintained a high level of play for an exceptionally long time.
+A primary reason George Brett put up such amazing statistics is that he maintained a high level of play for an exceptionally long time.
 This is demonstrated by the fact that he won the American League batting title in three different decades (1976, 1980, 1990).
 Here’s a list of some of George Brett’s accomplishments:

 - 3 time American League Batting title (1976, 1980, 1990)